946336/Graph/readme.md

 ## Disclaimer

-This is a less-then-optimal implementation in many ways, chief of which is unnecessary complexity brought on by holding extraneous information.
+This is a less-than-optimal implementation in many ways, chief of which is unnecessary complexity brought on by holding extraneous information.